-In addition to Subchapter B (relating to general technical requirements), except § 227a.16 (relating to posting), the following requirements apply to bomb detection radiation devices:
+In addition to the requirements in Subchapter B (relating to general technical requirements), except § 227a.16 (relating to posting), the following requirements apply to bomb detection radiation-producing devices:

-- (1) Control panel security.
-A bomb detection radiation device must be locked to prevent unauthorized use when not in use.
-This is in addition to § 227a.17 (relating to security). - (2) Use log.
-The registrant shall maintain a use log for each bomb detection radiation device.
-This log must record the description of the unit, the date removed from storage, the date returned to storage, the identity and signature of the person to whom the device is assigned, and the dates of use and the site(s) of use. - (3) Area control.
-The registrant shall provide security to prevent entry by individuals from any point when the machine is energized during training.
+(1) Control panel security.
+A bomb detection radiation-producing device shall be locked to prevent unauthorized use when not in use.
+This is in addition to § 227a.17 (relating to security).

+(2) Use log.
+The registrant shall maintain a use log for each bomb detection radiationproducing device.
+This log must record the description of the unit, the date removed from storage, the date returned to storage, the identity and signature of the person to whom the device is assigned, the dates of use and the site or sites of use.

+(3) Area control.
+The registrant shall provide security to prevent entry by individuals from any point when the device is energized during training.